 Paresh Maity has 79 Solo Exhibitions in forty years of his career.
 In early years he did many watercolors of different locations.
 He gradually moved from atmospheric scenery to representations of the human form.
 His more recent paintings are bold and have graphic quality, with a strong color and unusual cropping.
 His works are in a number of collections, including the British Museum, and the National Gallery of Modern Art, New Delhi.

+He has painted the longest painting in India, that stretches up to over 850 feet.
 In August 2010, his 55th solo show with watercolour paintings based on the last 15 poems of poet Rabindranath Tagore, Shesh Lekha (The Last Writings, 1941), opened at the National Gallery of Modern Art, New Delhi.

 79 Solo Exhibitions worldwide.

 - 2017 : Jehangir Art Gallery, Mumbai, presented by Art Musings

 - 2017 : Forty Years of Watercolour, Lalit Kala Academi, New Delhi, presented by Art Alive Gallery

 - 2017 : Lalit Kala Academi, Chennai presented by Gallery Sumukha